Jamaican Fried Dumplings

 - Add the butter to the flour mixture and smash it with a fork to combine.
 Continue to combine the butter and flour mixture until it has a sandy, crumb-like texture.

 - Transfer the contents of the bowl to a clean, dry work surface and knead the dough until all dry ingredients are just combined.
 Do not over-knead the dough.
 It should still look a little rough on the outside and not smooth.
+Cover the dough with a wet paper towel and allow to rest for at least 10 minutes, ideally 30 minutes.

 - Tear off a small piece of dough no larger than a 1⁄2 teaspoon and place it in the oil.
 If the oil around the dough starts to bubble all around it then it’s ready for frying.